TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "Wait, wait, wait!
 P-Please, my lady!
 My lady Josephine!
 I used to change your diaper!
 W-Why-ARGH!!!"
 A blood-curdling screech pierced the ears of every servant within the household.
 Shivers ran down their spines, and the head maid immediately fainted.
 The other servants quickly carried her, rushing her out of the room.

-'_...
+'...
 I always thought...
 Sure, this household may not be the wealthiest, but the sea in these parts is bountiful.
-The taxes obtained is small, but we shouldn't be this poor_'
+The taxes obtained is small, but we shouldn't be this poor'

 Josee finally lifted her quill.
 After sorting through documents for a whole day, she surmised the missing values, inconsistencies, and errors.
 She concluded that someone was embezzling their funds.